AxArjun/worker-safety-detection-using-Yolo-and-streamlit/README.md

 - Roboflow

 ## Dataset
-Custom annotated dataset using Roboflow / LabelImg and some of them are from kaggle
+Custom annotated dataset using Roboflow / Labelling and some of them are from kaggle

 ## Model Training
 The model was trained on helmet & vest labeled images for 50 epochs.